alsalafiyyah/alsalafiyyah.github.io/_posts/sects/shiah/2023-07-10-ruling-on-marrying-shia.md

 title: "Ruling on a Muslim Marrying a Shi’i"
 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Lajnah Al-Da’imah 2/264, Fatwa no.3008, Question 1"
-category: [shiah, marriage]
+category: [sects, marriage]
-hijri: Dhul-Hijjah 22, 1444 AH
+hijri: Dhul-Hijjah 22, 1444
+locale: en
 lang: en
 note: true
 excerpt: "And do not marry Al-Mushrikat (idolatresses) till they believe (worship Allaah Alone).
 And indeed a slave woman who believes is better than a (free) Mushrikah (idolatress), even though she pleases you."